5 sustainable Maldives resorts for surfers that will blow your mind

 Eco-friendly resorts in Maldives

-Forming part of the remote Dhaalu Atoll, Niyama Resort is an award-winning tropical haven for discerning travellers seeking luxury and adventure.
-Its eco-friendly villas are perched atop the dazzling waters of the Indian Ocean, with shades of turquoise and cerulean blue stretching as far as the eye can see.
+Forming part of the remote Dhaalu Atoll, Niyama Resort is an award-winning tropical haven for surfers seeking luxury and adventure during their Maldives vacation.
+Its eco-friendly villas are perched atop the shimmering waters of the Indian Ocean, with shades of turquoise and cerulean blue stretching as far as the eye can see.

-Guests at this sustainable Maldives resort enjoy exclusive access to exquisite coral reefs teeming with life, as well as world-renowned surf breaks just minutes away by boat.
-While the home break Vodi is regularly outstanding and just a short paddle away, nearby barreling right-handers Mauroofs and Hocus Pocus offer excellent options when Vodi is small.
+If you stay at this sustainably-run Maldives resort, you'll enjoy exclusive access to the property's fringing coral reefs, as well as world-class surf breaks just minutes away by boat.
+While the home break Vodi is regularly outstanding and just a short paddle away, the nearby barrelling right-handers at Mauroofs and Hocus Pocus offer excellent options when Vodi is small.
 Basically, surfers staying at Niyama Resort are spoiled for choice.

-Niyama is beautifully designed to provide a true luxury surfing experience, with unbeatable, personalised service catered to each guest.
-There are experiences for every type of traveller, from high-thrill water sports to blissfully relaxed days spent lounging on the beach or learning about Maldivian culture through immersive activities.
-Guests can also enjoy remarkable snorkelling and diving on untouched reefs, as well as wakeboarding, sailing and guided boat excursions.
+Niyama is beautifully designed to provide a luxury surfing experience, with unbeatable, personalised service that caters to each guest's needs.
+There are experiences for every type of traveller, from high-thrill water sports to blissfully relaxed days spent lounging on the beach or learning about Maldivian culture.
+You can also enjoy exceptional snorkelling and diving on the nearby reefs, as well as wakeboarding, sailing and guided boat excursions.

-When it comes to refuelling, this eco-friendly Maldives surf resort boasts seven distinct dining venues, including the world's first underwater restaurant located in a coral reef.
-All of the villas have private pools and open-air bathrooms, creating a luxurious oasis of privacy and tranquility.
-In summary, Niyama Resort provides a truly unparalleled tropical surfing retreat.
+When it comes to refuelling, this eco-friendly Maldives surf resort boasts seven dining venues, including the world's first underwater restaurant located within a coral reef.
+All of the villas have private pools and open-air bathrooms, with your choice of overwater and beachside properties.
+Additionally, there's an onsite spa where you can be pampered in between sessions, plus the Explorers Kids' Club if you're travelling with kids.

 “An exceptional stay at an exceptional resort.” - Mohammed (read more reviews here)